mz0/ansible-digitalocean/README.md

 If playbook failed on timeout you may restart it but do not use launch.retry (may need dynamic inventory - FIXME).
 Re-running from the start is the only option now.
-There's very little time lost in case of launch-DO in that case, launch-A is a different story ;)
+There's very little time lost in case of `launch-DO` in that case, `relaunch-A` is a different story ;)

 Checked with Ansible 2.7 from PPA & 2.8dev0 on Ubuntu 18.04/18.10 with Python 2.7
 Last update Dec 26, 2018.
 Remembering [Decembrist uprising](https://en.wikipedia.org/wiki/Decembrist_revolt)